 By partnering with a range of businesses from local employers through to large, national companies we provide young people with relevant exposures to the workplace, in many cases bridging a gap that family and community networks are not able to provide.

-Our business mentoring programme partners each of our 18 schools with a local employer, and staff volunteers mentor Year 10 students.
-They build meaningful relationships, share their experiences, impact advice and encouragement and break down barriers to the world of work.
+Our business mentoring programme partners each of our 18 schools with a local employer, and staff volunteers mentor Year 11 students.
+They build meaningful relationships, share their experiences, give advice and encouragement and break down barriers to the world of work.
 180 young people take part every year.

 We also run a mentoring programme for older students following their GCSEs.
 Mentors support young people in a very practical way to achieve their career goals, for example through interview practice, fine tuning CVs and applying for jobs online.
 More than 100 young people are currently taking part.